-Puffinus mauretanicus is a philopatric, colonial species which breeds annually in crevices and caves in small islets and inaccessible cliffs.
+Puffinus mauretanicus is a philopatric, colonial species which breeds annually in crevices and caves on small islets and inaccessible cliffs.
 A single egg is laid between March and April and incubation lasts for 48-52 days [33].
-There is a distinct prelaying exodus period, larger for females than for males (median 13.5 and 1.5 days, respectively) [34].
+There is a distinct pre-laying exodus period, longer for females than for males (median 13.5 and 1.5 days, respectively) [34].
 Fledging period is around 60-70 days and is around late June [33].
 Age of first breeding is no less than three years old and maximum longevity is at least 23 years [31].
 Some birds are known to take 'sabbatical years' when they skip breeding and unusual reproductive behaviour, such as the formation of trios, has been described [35].